Triplkrypl/avr-net-enc28j60/README.md

 # AVR Net enc28j60

 Library written in C for AVR microcontroller.
-This code is based on other public repository witch i do not remember where it is.
+This code is based on other public repository which i do not remember where it is.
-If someone will recognize code with is not mine and will know repository i will glad add reference here.
+If someone will recognize code which is not mine and will know repository i will glad add reference here.

 ## Changes what i made before versioning.